3 In Custody After Vehicle In Morris County Police Pursuit Crashes On Route 80 In Bergen

+Winston G. Lyons, 20 -- the driver of the black Infiniti wanted in connection with an undisclosed investigation out of Chatham Township -- was being held in the Morris County Jail on charges of eluding and several motor vehicle offenses, Chatham Township Police Chief Thomas Miller said.

-New Jersey State Police spotted the black Infiniti wanted in connection to an undisclosed Chatham Township investigation headed westbound on Route 24 just after 3:10 p.m., Trooper Charles Marchan said.
+New Jersey State Police spotted the Infiniti headed westbound on Route 24 just after 3:10 p.m., Trooper Charles Marchan said.

 Troopers in marked cars attempted to stop the vehicle, which continued along I-287 northbound and then Route 80 east, Marchan said.